Dish Dogs

 Dish Dogs is a 2000 American romantic comedy film.
 It stars Sean Astin and Matthew Lillard and was directed by Robert Kubilos.
 The film is about the relationship between two friends and when they find love they must both go their separate ways.
+It was produced in 1998, but was released 2 years later.

 Reception

 Nathan Rabin of The A.V.
 Club gave the film a negative review and wrote: "Funny only when it attempts to be serious [...]
 Dish Dogs should, but sadly won't, kill off the angst-ridden Gen-X comedy once and for all."

 Godfrey Cheshire of Variety called the film "lightweight but agreeable" and predicted it would find an audience when released on video.